Bobboi Kaigama

-Comrade Bobboi Kaigama (born 1962) is a Nigerian trade unionist and former president of the Trade Union Congress of Nigeria.
+Comrade Bobboi Kaigama (born 17 September 1962) is a Nigerian trade unionist and former president of the Trade Union Congress of Nigeria.

 Early life

-Born on 17 September 1962 in a village called Kakara in Sardauna in Taraba State.
+Bobboi Kaigama was born on 17 September 1962 in a village called Kakara in Sardauna in Taraba State.
 He obtained a Bachelor of Science degree in Urban and Regional Planning and Master of Business Administration in Project Management Technology from Obafemi Awolowo University and Federal University of Technology, Owerri.

 Career

 Kaigama was the chairman of the Taraba State branch of the Association of Senior Civil Servants of Nigeria (ASCSN), a trade union for staff working in the civil service in Nigeria.
 Since 2005, he has been a member of the National Executive Council of Trade Union Congress of Nigeria (TUC).
 Kaigama was the National Vice President of ASCSN till 2013 where he was appointed National President of both ASCSN and TUC.
 These two trade unions represent all senior staff unions and associations in both public and private sectors in Nigeria.
 He went on to serve two terms as President of TUC from 2013 to 2019.

+In 2025, he was nominated by Bola Ahmed Tinubu as a Federal Commissioner representing Taraba State at the Federal Character Commission (FCC).
+State House Abuja.
+On 27 November 2025 his appointment was confirmed by the Senate of Nigeria alongside other nominees following a screening report submitted by the Senate Committee on Federal Character and Inter-Governmental Affairs.

+As a commissioner of the Federal Character Commission, Kaigama will be part of the body mandated to implement and enforce the “federal character principle” ensuring fairness and equity in the distribution of public posts and socio-economic infrastructures across Nigeria’s federating units.